 What you enter is what is displayed on website

 Review Case Studies — Residential

-This hands-on two-day course is designed for appraisers, reviewers or other real estate professionals who regularly work with reviews.
+This hands-on two-day course is designed for appraisers, reviewers and other real estate professionals who regularly work with reviews.
 Participants will work through all seven steps of the review process and apply them to a simulated assignment that’s reflective of the work appraisers would be required to perform.
 Mandatory course for Candidates seeking the AI-RRS designation.

 Case Studies in Appraising Green Residential Buildings

-This recently updated one-day professional development course uses real-life case studies provided by builders, real estate agents and appraisers to introduce participants to valuation methods for appraising high-performance houses.
+This updated one-day professional development course uses real-life case studies provided by builders, real estate agents and appraisers to introduce participants to valuation methods for appraising high-performance houses.
 Developed by the highly esteemed green expert, Sandy Adomatis, SRA, LEED Green Associate, this Appraisal Institute course uses her book Residential Green Valuation Tools as the required course material.
 The book can be purchased from the AI bookstore.
 Note: Chapters that buy the book in bulk (minimum six copies) will get a 20 percent discount.

 Residential and Commercial Valuation of Solar

 As the United States continues to search for energy alternatives, solar photovoltaics for residential properties are becoming more common and creating a demand for appraisers properly trained in valuing them.
 This updated hands-on two-day professional development course introduces participants to solar terminology and uses real-life case studies to show how solar-related valuation problems can be resolved.
 Note: Students taking this course must have access to the internet.

 Available to Chapters in April